Team-Endur/Overwhelmed-Archived/README.md

 ## License

-Overwhelmed is licensed under the [GPL 3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Overwhelmed is licensed under the [GPL 3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html) with Minecraft Exception.
 You are free to use, modify, and distribute this mod in accordance with the terms of the license.

 ## Contributing